 5. Get a Tibetian massage

-After our 2D1N trek to Triund, we were badly craving some relief on our sore muscles.
+After our 2D1N trek to Triund, we were badly craving some relief for our sore muscles.
 Thankfully there are many little massage shops littered across the main street!

 6. Load up on books at the Tibetan bookstore